 Any student interested in taking Spanish must take the placement exam-even if you've never studied Spanish before.
-The placement exam is an online examination and can be taken at any time.
-The Spanish placement exam is at www.ic.ucsc.edul-test/.
+The placement exam is an online exam and can be taken at any time.
+The URL for the Spanish placement exam is: www.ic.ucsc.edu/-test/.
 Note: It takes three to four days to post exam results.
-Make sure you complete the placement exam a minimum of one week prior to your designated appointment time for Priority Enrollment.
+Make sure you complete the placement exam a minimum of one week prior to your designated appointment time for Advance Enrollment.